tno-nickyount/the-new-ontology-public-release/overview/ReadMe-Public-Release.md

    - Then: *Invitation for Open Critique*

 2. **The New Ontology Folder**
-   - Begin with: *ReadMe – The New Ontology*
+   - Begin with:
-   - Then read:
-     - *The New Ontology.pdf*
+     - *The New Ontology.pdf* and *Glossary.pdf*
-     - *Glossary.pdf*
-     - *Symbolic Foundation.pdf*
+     - Then read *Symbolic Foundation.pdf*

 3. **Supplementary Essays**
-   - Read *ReadMe – Supplementary Essays*
-   - Then proceed through Essays 1–10 in order
+   - Read Essays 1–10 in order

 4. **Confrontations Archive**
-   - Begin with *ReadMe – Confrontations*
-   - Then read both parts of the Confrontations Archive
+   - Read all documents comprising the Confrontations Archive

 5. **Applications and Implications**
-   - Begin with *ReadMe – Applications and Implications*
-   - Then read essays 1–6 in order
+   - Read essays 1–6 in order

 This sequence reflects the intended structure of the project:
 - **Core claims** → **Expanded arguments** → **Structural resistance** → **Real-world contact**